 - The application can be found here: Johns Hopkins Neuroscience Graduate Student Application or http://neuroscience.jhu.edu/graduate/apply

-- The deadline for submission of completed applications (including letters of recommendation and EITHER Graduate Record Exam scores or Medical College Admission Test scores) is December 1st.
+- The deadline for submission of completed applications, including letters of recommendation is December 1.

 - All candidates will be notified of the Admission Committee's decision by April 15.

 Nick Sofroniew, Former Graduate Scholar

 “What really attracted me to Janelia was the emphasis on the science, and the idea that the administration was willing to be flexible to allow for decisions that are best for getting science done.
 They were really there to help you rather than to impose rules and regulations that had to be obeyed for other reasons.”